What is the grant?

 The maximum grant is £30,000 / three quarters of the cost of your new fibre infrastructure.

 Who is governing the award of the grants?

 A grant body has been established with Citizens Online to assess applications, with no preference as to the type or location of community.
-If a school has no access to a fibre connection, or has low broadband speeds (typically <24Mbps), the community may be eligible for a grant.

 How long is the grant available for?

 The grant is open for applications from 28 June 2016 to the point that the £2m fund has been exhausted.
 Grants are conditional on the community raising all of their required funding for their fibre solution and are made subject to a contract being signed within three months of the date of the offer letter.